Parameters (journal)

 Parameters is a quarterly academic journal published by the United States Army War College (USAWC) Press.

 Background

-Since 1971, it has published publications based on academic work on strategy, Landpower, national security and focuses on geostrategic issues.
-It is also known as the US Army War College quarterly parameters & U.S. Army's senior professional journal.
-Since its creation, it has 1049 publications.
+Since 1971, it has published publications based on academic work on strategy, land power, national security and focuses on geostrategic issues.
+It is also known as The US Army War College Quarterly – Parameters and is the U.S. Army's senior professional journal.
+Since its creation, it has published 1,073 papers in 907 publications.
 Parameters is available online through its home page and though ProQuest and UMI.

-Editor in chef is Antulio J. Echevarria II.
+The current editor in chef is Antulio J. Echevarria II.